vasilvalkov/CSharp-Part-1/6. Loops/README.md

 _Examples:_

 	n = 2	matrix		n = 3	matrix		n = 4	matrix
 			1 2					1 2 3				1 2 3 4
 			2 3					2 3 4				2 3 4 5
 								3 4 5				3 4 5 6
 													4 5 6 7

 ### Problem 10.
 Odd and Even Product
 *	You are given `n` integers (given in a single line, separated by a space).
 *	Write a program that checks whether the product of the odd elements is equal to the product of the even elements.
-Elements are counted from 1 to n, so the first element is odd, the second is even, etc.
+*	Elements are counted from `1` to `n`, so the first element is odd, the second is even, etc.

 _Examples:_